henrybabbage/p-kauae/README.md

 The exhibition captured personal symbols of cultural resistance whilst celebrating the recovery of the art of Pūkauae as a ritual for indigenous healing and regeneration.

-This website is a documentation of that toi and mahi.
+This website is a documentation of that whakapapa.

 ***